Jatin020403/BasaltDB/README.md

   * Data is in form of Key and Value pair of String type.
   * Data is stored in different partitions.
-  * Data is overwritten with according to most recent timestamp with nanosecond precision, as a future feature of allowing multiple access.
+  * Data is overwritten with according to most recent timestamp with nanosecond precision, as a future feature to allow writes from multiple nodes.
   * Basic data operations are
     * insert val1 val2
     * delete val1